 What is faith?
 Hebrews 11:1 sets out the definition: “Faith is confidence in what we hope for and assurance about what we do not see.”
 Faith is that which assures us that our hope is reality, even though we cannot yet see it.
 If we have faith, we are convinced that what we believe is real, true, and reliable.
 The biblical object of faith is the person and work of Jesus Christ.
 True faith has always been the identifying mark of the people of God.

 What are works?
-Work is a person’s actions or deeds.
+Works are a person’s actions or deeds.
 Work is that which we perform for some kind of reward.
 We work at our jobs and expect to receive a paycheck for it.
 Even working on a voluntary basis has its own reward—praise from others, a feeling of good will, etc. In the context of salvation, works refers to good deeds we do, especially religious or charitable acts or the observance of the Old Testament law.

 In the faith vs. works debate, the two sides maintain that either we are saved by faith (and faith alone), or we are saved by works (or, more commonly, works added to faith).
 Which side is correct?
 What is the biblical relationship between faith and works?